The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 Bern is so small and walkable that it doesn’t really matter where you choose to stay.
 If you stay further out then you can connect to downtown Bern via bus or tram and then explore on foot.

 It’s rare to find free parking offered at central hotels so you will need to factor in this cost on top of your accommodation.
-These are my suggestions of where to stay in Bern.
+These are my suggestions for where to stay in Bern.

 Best things to do in Bern